haydenmkoch/alfred-dock-controller/README.md

 ## Notes

 - It is normal and expected for the background to turn black for a few seconds when you run this workflow
-- Tested on macOS 11.1 Bid Sur
+- Tested on macOS 11.1 Big Sur

 ## License

-Alfred Dock Controller is a free and open source software licensed under GNU v3.
+Alfred Dock Controller is a free and open-source software licensed under GNU v3.
 Enjoy!